aiplanethub/supervised-learning-classification/introduction-to-supervised-learning/526-Introduction to Supervised Learning.md

 ## What is Classification?

-Let’s learn with some examples:
+Let's learn with some examples:

 * In **Classification**, we classify the outcome
 * **Examples:**
-  * Predict whether a transaction is fraud or not fraud
+  * Predict whether a transaction is fraudulent or not
-  * Predict whether to give loan or not
+  * Predict whether to give a loan or not
   * Predict whether to give college admission or not
   * Predict the grade (Grade A, B, C, D)
   * Note: Classification can be more than two